OWASP Top 10 for Docker and Kubernetes Security

 Why This Matters for Modern Businesses

-By combining secure configurations, strong access controls, continuous monitoring, and a trusted supply chain, organizations can confidently run workloads at scale without compromising security.
+By combining secure configurations, strong access controls, continuous monitoring, and a trusted supply chain, organizations can run workloads at scale without compromising security.

 How DigitalCoding Helps Businesses Secure Container Infrastructure